Riad Al Solh

-Riad Reda Al Solh (رياض الصلح; 17 August 1894 – 17 July 1951) was the first prime minister of Lebanon after the country's independence.
-Solh was one of the most important figures in Lebanon's struggle for independence, who was able to unite the various religious groups.
-He is considered one of the founders of Lebanon.
+Riad Al Solh (رياض الصلح; 17 August 1894 – 17 July 1951) was a Lebanese politician and statesman who served as the first and fifth prime minister of Lebanon from 1943 to 1945 and from 1946 to 1951, respectively.
+Solh was one of the most important figures in Lebanon's struggle for independence, who was able to unite the various religious groups, and is considered to be one of the founders of Lebanon.

 Early life

-Riad Al Solh, also written Riad el Solh or Riad Solh, was born in Sidon, south Lebanon and of Egyptian origin, on 17 August 1894.
-His father, Reda Al Solh, was Vice-governor in Nabatiyyah and in Sidon and a leading nationalist Arab leader.
+Riad Al Solh, also written Riad el Solh or Riad Solh, was born in Sidon, on 17 August 1894.
+He was born to Sunni Muslim parents; His father, Reda Al Solh, was Vice-governor in Nabatiyyah and in Sidon and a leading nationalist Arab leader.
 In 1915 Reda Al Solh was tried by Ottoman forces and went into exile in Smyrna, Ottoman Empire.
 He also served as Minister of the Interior in Emir Faisal's government in Damascus.

 Riad Al Solh studied law and political science at the University of Paris.
 He spent most of his youth in Istanbul, as his father was a deputy in the Ottoman Parliament.